-The jack having been hit in point A, crosses the pistes and then stops in point B: is not valid - If both teams have boules left the end is void - If one team have boules left, will score one point per boule in hand.
+The jack having been hit in point A, crosses the pistes and then stop in point B: is not valid - If both teams have boules left the end is void - If one team have boules left, will score one point per boule in hand.

-In timed games played on marked terrain, a boule (and jack) is considered dead when it completely crosses the line of the designated piste. (see diagram pages 13&14)
+In timed games played on marked terrain a boule (and jack) is considered dead when it completely crosses the line of the designated piste. (see diagram page 14&15)